open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### End

 Finish the `Span`.
-This call will take the current timestamp to set as `Span`'s end time.
 Implementations MUST ignore all subsequent calls to `End` (there might be exceptions when Tracer is streaming event and has no mutable state associated with the `Span`).